How to present leadership experience on your resume (for engineers and technical professionals)

 • Do they understand both people and technical challenges?

-• Have they influenced outcomes beyond their own individual contribution?
+• Have they influenced outcomes beyond their individual contribution?

-If your CV still reads like a purely hands-on engineer, even when you’ve been leading, you risk being overlooked for senior roles.
+If your resume still reads like a purely hands-on engineer, even when you’ve been leading, you risk being overlooked for senior roles.

 Start by reframing your role